Violence Against Women Worldwide

-It also encouraged men to stop committing violence and seek help if they were perpetrators, and to not adopt any violent behaviours towards women in the future if they had yet to do so.
+It also encouraged men to stop committing violence and seek help if they were perpetrators and to not adopt any violent behaviours towards women in the future if they had yet to do so.

-Although the aims of the ‘Violence Against Women – Australia Says No’ campaign were important, the campaign was actually strongly criticised at the time, as it was developed hastily and simplistically, with very little consultation with stakeholders and specialised domestic violence services, and had a very narrow focus on what violence entailed.
+Although the aims of the ‘Violence Against Women – Australia Says No’ campaign were important, the campaign was actually strongly criticised at the time, as it was developed hastily and simplistically, with minimal consultation with stakeholders and specialised domestic violence services, and had a very narrow focus on what violence entailed.
 My first reaction to the campaign when I saw it was:

 ‘why just women?‘